Rain in Southern California creates mudflows but helps firefighters

 “All these fresh burns are very susceptible to rapid runoff,” Sirard said, warning of even small amounts of rain in a few minutes’ time.
 “What that means is we have a fairly high danger of mud and debris flows once we get above those thresholds.”

+Los Angeles International Airport reported a little under an inch of rain (2.5 centimeters) in a 24-hour period ending at 3 a.m.
+Monday, the National Oceanic and Atmospheric Administration reported.
+Surrounding areas reported lesser amounts.

+School was closed Monday for the four Malibu schools in the Santa Monica-Malibu Unified School District “due to dangerous road conditions and challenges with access to our schools,” school officials posted online.

 A portion of the Pacific Coast Highway in Los Angeles County was closed as of Sunday afternoon due to mudflows in Topanga Canyon, the California Department of Transportation said.
-Snow fell in the mountains.
+Heavy snow fell in the mountains in San Bernardino and Riverside counties.

 One benefit that could come from the rain: It may help firefighters who are reining in multiple wildfires after weeks of windy and dry weather.